kescobo/blog.bonham.ch/webeasties/2010/our-microbial-organ.md

 Did you know that bacteria make up 90% of the cells in your body?
 That they make up ~5% of your mass?
 That they colonize you at the moment of birth and are different if you were born via c-section than if you were born naturally?

-All this and more in the [[SITN](/tag/sitn) production](https://sitn.hms.harvard.edu/seminar-archive-2010/), "Our Microbial Organ: The good and bad bugs of the gut."
+All this and more in the [SITN production](https://sitn.hms.harvard.edu/seminar-archive-2010/), "Our Microbial Organ: The good and bad bugs of the gut."
 And who's that handsom devil presenting (at least the first part)?
 Why, it's me!

 Part 1: Living in a microbial world